porridgemaster/taxtechies/testy/Acronyms.md

-Common acronyms used by the Inland Revenue Authority of Singapore (IRAS) enforcement divisions are as follows:
+Common acronyms used by the tax authority

 IEND = INTERNAL ENFORCEMENT NETWORK DRIVE
 PWSC = PENALTY WAIVER FOR SPECIAL CIRCUMSTANCE